 thereafter, the plan sponsor completes correction of the Operational Failure with respect to the remaining affected participants in a diligent manner.

 In addition, a plan sponsor will not be considered to have failed to fully correct within the correction period where a plan sponsor takes reasonable action to find but has not located all current and former participants and beneficiaries to whom additional benefits are due.
-Reasonable action includes the use of Social Security letter forwarding program, a commercial locator service, a credit reporting agency or Internet search tools.
+Reasonable action includes a commercial locator service, a credit reporting agency or internet search tools.
 If an individual is later located, the additional benefits must be provided to the individual at that time.

 If a vesting failure occurs in which the plan terms were not followed, should the plan sponsor use SCP or the Voluntary Correction Program to correct the problem?

 The decision of whether to use the SCP or Voluntary Correction Program to correct an Operational Failure depends on a number of factors, including: (1) the type of failure involved, (2) the practices and procedures under the plan, (3) whether, if the failure is an Operational Failure, it would be considered to be a Significant Operational Failure, (4) whether a Favorable Letter has been issued with respect to the plan, (5) whether the failure is an Egregious Failure, (6) when the failure is discovered, and (7) the amount of comfort the plan sponsor has with respect to the method used to correct the failure.